-State-owned enterprises are likely to remain the norm, says Ha Wenmei, head of the China Water Management Team at Arcadis Asia, a consulting group from the Netherlands that has been involved in Wuhan’s sponge city planning for the past two years.
-“The definition and models of [public private partnerships] may differ from how we see it in the West,” he says.
+State-owned enterprises are likely to remain the norm, says Wenmei Ha, head of the China Water Management Team at Arcadis Asia, a consulting group from the Netherlands that has been involved in Wuhan’s sponge city planning for the past two years.
+“The definition and models of [public private partnerships] may differ from how we see it in the West,” she says.

 Ha said that early sponge city projects have concentrated on low-impact development projects — similar to the TNC green rooftops — but that these are only one part of solving urban water problems.
 Other areas that need attention include outdated sewer systems and methods of dealing with extreme weather.

 “It can be relatively challenging for foreign companies to be involved with large-scale projects in China, as our business may be limited only to certain projects and procedures due to a lack of certain licenses,” Ha said.

 She said the government-led initiative could move fast and get big, even at the expense of in-depth assessment and planning.
 “Once the government decides that a project is right to go ahead with,” She said, “the job can be done very quickly.”